-MCAP207: Android Programming Lab
+22MCAP207: Android Programming Lab

+Course Learning Objectives: Students will try to learn
-1. To gain knowledge of installing Android Studio and Cross Platform Integrated Development Environment.

-2. The designing of User Interface and Layouts for Android App.

-3. How to use intents to broadcast data within and between Applications.

-4. The content providers and Handle Databases using SQLite.
+- 1. To gain knowledge of installing Android Studio and Cross Platform Integrated Development Environment. - 2.
+The designing of User Interface and Layouts for Android App. - How to use intents to broadcast data within and between Applications. - The content providers and Handle Databases using SQLite.